Breast Cancer

 • DNA cross link interference -Platinum

-If cytotoxic chemotherapy becomes a chosen therapy its effects are designed to be administered via an IV infusion that travels in the blood stream to the cancer cells, stops them from dividing and kills them.
+If cytotoxic chemotherapy becomes a chosen therapy, its effects are designed to be administered via an IV infusion that travels in the bloodstream to the cancer cells, stops them from dividing, and kills them.
 Like other cancer therapies it is designed to reduce your risk of recurrence and extend life; but the effectiveness of this approach is often dependent upon how far the cancer has spread or metastasized.
-This form of treatment is often chosen, usually after an initial treatment involving hormone or targeted therapies.
+This form of treatment is often chosen, usually after an initial treatment involving hormones or targeted therapies.

-Prior to the infusion, given at the oncologists, a pre administration evaluation is needed each time to assure potential complications are addressed.
+Prior to the infusion, given by the oncologists, a pre-administration evaluation is needed each time to ensure potential complications are addressed.
 Adequate hydration prior to and at the infusion center is essential.
-Lab testing is done prior to treatment and sometimes based on values, dosage adjustments for the drug are made.
+Lab testing is done prior to treatment, and sometimes, based on values, dosage adjustments for the drug are made.
 There are also medications given prior to the infusion, often to prevent nausea and vomiting and reduce the risks of allergic reactions.
 An issue related to this allergy prevention of a potential drug reaction is the large dose of steroids given prior to infusion.
-And while needed, recognize that this medication will uniformly “wire you up” and will likely interrupt normal sleep for a few days.
-In addition, stimulators of white and red blood cells can be given a few days after treatment if needed.
+While needed, recognize that this medication will uniformly “wire you up” and will likely interrupt normal sleep for a few days.
+In addition, stimulators of white and red blood cells sometimes will be needed as the chemotherapy can decrease white blood cell counts needed to help protect against infection or increase the red blood cell count if anemic from treatment.

 Those desiring Short-Term Fasting (STF), during cancer treatment, need an experienced practitioner to guide them.
 Experienced clinical assessment and monitoring of weight, BMI, body composition, and appropriate laboratory testing are required to achieve minimal health risk.
 Those with significant cardiovascular or renal disease, who are pregnant or breastfeeding, are underweight, or have an eating disorder, uncontrolled diabetes, dementia, or psychotic episodes are not recommended for STF.